Vontei/notes/week03 - wip/03-exercises/js-dom-basics/README.md

 ### Manipulation

 Moving on from accessing nodes and traversing the DOM, let's look at manipulating elements.
-First off, each node can be manipulated via its properties.
+First off, each node can be manipulated via its properties/HTML attributes.

 Add the following code to the *main.js* file: